jnathanh/go-generate-cli/readme.md

     - add customization options
     - custom documentation via code comments
 - Try alternate implementation that relies more heavily on reflection rather than code generation to implement the CLI (to perhaps make the CLI implementation wrapping more transparent/not obscure the actual CLI model template)

+See https://github.com/buchanae/cli for a more complete library along the same lines.
+That project provided some useful examples to guide my implementation.